inyong37/Study/_Computer/Software/Network.md

 3. The client acknowledges the response of the Server (3) ACK
 4. TCP automatically terminates the connection between two separate endpoints

+### _TCP/IP Socket Connection_ | [IBM](https://www.ibm.com/docs/en/zvse/6.2?topic=SSB27H_6.2.0/fa2ti_what_is_socket_connection.htm)

+A socket programming interface provides the routines required for interprocess communication between applications, either on the local system or spread in a distributed, TCP/IP based network environment.
+Once a peer-to-peer connection is established, a socket descriptor is used to uniquely identify the connection.
+The socket descriptor itself is a task specific numerical value.

+One end of a peer-to-peer connection of a TCP/IP based distributed network application described by a socket is uniquely defined by Internet address(IPv4 or IPv6), Communication protocol(UDP or TCP), and Port (a numerical value, identifying an application).

+Besides TCP/IP based sockets, UNIX systems provide socket interfaces for interprocess communiction (IPC) within the local UNIX host itself.
+Those UNIX sockets use the local file system for interprocess communication.

 ### _User Datagram Protocol (UDP)_ | [Cloudflare](https://www.cloudflare.com/learning/ddos/glossary/user-datagram-protocol-udp/)

 The User Datagram Protocol, or UDP, is a communication protocol used across the Internet for especially time-sensitive transmissions such as video playback or DNS lookups.
 It speeds up communications by not formally establishing a connection before data is transferred.
 This allows data to be transferred very quickly, but it can also cause packets to become lost in transit - and create opportunities for exploitation in the form of DDoS attacks.